1. Why has the University cancelled Convocation ceremonies for 2020 and 2021?

 12. When will my in-person graduation celebration take place?

 We look forward to welcoming you back on campus once it is safe to do so.
 Your Division/ Faculty/ College will be in contact with you directly regarding arrangements for your graduation celebration once those details are available.
-Please note that these celebrations will not happen before Fall 2021.
+Please note that these celebrations will not happen before winter 2022.

 13. I want photos on campus with my family.
 How can I get the gown and arrange this?